-The pulsed laser beam (in case of time domain spectroscopy) or the mixed cw laser beam (in case of cw THz emitter) has to be focussed onto the antenna gap using an appropriate lens or objective with a beam diameter of about 10 μm to bridge the antenna gap with photo-excited carriers within the semiconductor.
+The pulsed laser beam (in case of time domain spectroscopy) or the mixed cw laser beam (in case of cw THz emitter) has to be focussed onto the antenna gap using an appropriate lens or objective with a beam diameter of about 16 μm to bridge the antenna gap with photo-excited carriers within the semiconductor.
+But because of the large gap this antenna is not the best solution for the detector side.
 The phase of the laser beam with respect to the beam on the emitter site has to be adjusted by using an optical delay line in such a way, that the measured value of the THz field on the antenna meets a maximum of the optical beam.
 By changing the phase difference between the emitter and receiver antenna the time-dependent shape of the THz field can be measured.